 It is crucial for nonprofit boards to recruit members that come from various backgrounds and reflect the diversity of the community they represent.
 To evaluate the diversity of your board, consider conducting a board inventory (see template) before starting the recruitment process.
 It will help you pinpoint exactly who is needed.
-Once you have a solid idea of your ideal candidate’s experience and background, you want to find the best fit by sharing a job description (see template) widely with board members, stakeholders and friends of the organization.
+Once you have a solid idea of your ideal candidate’s experience and background, find the best fit by sharing a job description (see template) widely with board members, stakeholders and friends of the organization.
 Just like dating – your friends are the best sources of potential matches.
 The larger the pool of prospects, the more likely you will find the ideal candidate.
 The more specific you are (e.g., we need a mid-career doctor with a history of serving diverse patients), the more likely you are to get specific referrals.

 Training & Development

 As we often quip during our board trainings, great board members are great, not because of what they do during board meetings, but by what they do between board meetings.
 This greatness can be spurred by meaningful board engagement opportunities.
-This not only includes productive board meetings, but also annual retreats to connect board members to each other and board experiences (see template) that bond board members to the mission.
+This not only includes productive board meetings, but also annual retreats to connect board members to one another and board experiences (see template) that bond board members to the mission.
 We also conclude every retreat with a one-year action plan that includes key agreements created in the meeting, so next steps are clear.

 The governance committee helps ensure that the board responsibly guides the organization by evaluating the board’s collective performance (see template) annually on areas like the degree to which members are prepared, informed and engaged.
-They also conduct an annual CEO/Executive Director evaluation.
-The assessment is a two-way street – the board also provides feedback on whether it has been appropriately informed by the CEO about its programs, finances and operations.
+They also conduct an annual Executive Director evaluation.
+The assessment is a two-way street – the board also provides feedback on whether it has been appropriately informed by the Executive Director about its programs, finances and operations.
 Boards can also hold themselves accountable for productivity with a simple eight-question meeting evaluation (see template) to encourage positive behaviors.
 There is also a real benefit in conducting confidential exit interviews with exiting board members to get feedback on strengths as well as areas of future improvement.